Justin01Wu/JavaFrame/springBoot/README.md

 In this way, Spring boot will automatically detect your changing and load them(hot swapping).
 For production, you should never do it.

+### security
+When security is enabled, many inner URL is blocked, we need to set exceptions for those URL.
+But some inner path is hidden in the code, we don't know the URL.
+For example, H2-console is not working properly when security is enabled.

 ### Run as a service
 Usually your code is in a war file, and OS administrator already set your web server as a service.
 But as a SpringBoot, your code itself has container, which make it difficult to set it as a service.